Most of us want to eat well. And we should. It is imperative for optimal brain and body function.

 Be kind to yourself

-She whips out some cake with a slab of Vienetta for the occasion.
+For example, let’s say it is Gran’s birthday celebration and she whips out some cake for the occasion.
 You have been doing your best to keep intake of sugary stuff down, so when a serve comes your way, do you say have to say, “Um…no thanks”?
 Of course not!

-Socialising when trying to eat well can be tricky to navigate.
-But remember, some processed food or a little added sugar is okay (for most).
-And if you want it, you can take your cake with thanks to your Gran, appreciating the effort she has made.
+If you want it, you can take your cake with thanks to your Gran, appreciating the effort she has made.
+Remember, a little added sugar is okay (for most).

 However, never feel bullied or pressured into eating something you do not want.
 It is also okay to politely decline.

 But on this occasion, you have had the cake.
 You like it.
-And then you regret it.
-But feeling regret, or guilt, will get you nowhere.
+And then you regret it, believing that your efforts to eat less of the sweet stuff have gone to waste.
+They haven’t, and feeling regret, or guilt, will get you nowhere.

 We have an attitude that life and diets are black and white, good or bad, all or nothing.
 For most of us, it needn’t be so extreme.